AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

 2. CSS Grid is awesome :) I've yet to master everything it has to offer, but from what I saw personally, it has immense potential.
 It's quite possibly the future of layout design.

-3. Wireframes are indispensable.
+3. Mockups are indispensable.
 I used [MockFlow](https://www.mockflow.com/) to throw together a very rough representation of what I wanted my site to look like.
 Though I did ultimately change quite a lot of things, the mockup stage helped me focus on what content I wanted to have on my page—and that tied in to #1.
 Here's what it looked like:

 ![](https://user-images.githubusercontent.com/19352442/59712852-0ab55780-91dc-11e9-833f-b7b660491608.png)